Date: 19 June 2019

 Storms containing large hail: (any mention of thunderstorms in the forecast automatically presumes a very low chance of large hailstorms).
 Not expected.

 Flash flooding: (any mention of thunderstorms in the forecast automatically presumes a very low chance of flash flooding).
-Low chance in the SW Cape on Sunday.
+Medium to high chance near the mountains in the SW Cape on Friday, with a medium chance away from the mountains.

 Very high 90-100% chance.